 Bridges was escorted by four federal marshals to school while enduring racial slurs, insults, and exclusion by teachers, staff, students, and parents.
 Despite ongoing discrimination, Bridges continued to attend class without missing a single day of school.

 One year after Bridges started at William Frantz Elementary School, Louisiana desegregated all schools statewide.
 Today, Bridges lives a life devoted to civil rights activism, racial justice, and eradicating discrimination in educational settings.

 Gordon Parks (1912-2006)

 Gordon Parks made a massive impact on the American arts and film industries.
 He was a self-taught photographer, writer, composer, and filmmaker.
 Despite overt racism in the 1940s, Parks began working for Vogue and Life magazines as a photographer.
 During the civil rights movement, Gordon's photojournalism became well known.

 Gordon was Hollywood's first major Black director.
 He is perhaps best known for directing "Shaft," one of the most successful movies of 1971 and one of the first blaxploitation films.
 Parks was named Photographer of the Year in 1960 by the American Society of Magazine Photographers.
 He also won the Congress of Racial Equality Lifetime Achievement Award in 2000.

 Tamika Mallory (1980-Present)

-Black History Month is a critical time to recognize the significant role Black pioneers have played in shaping both Black and American history.
+Black History Month is a critical time to recognize the significant role Black pioneers have played in shaping Black and American histories.
 These pioneers helped advance racial and social justice.
-They also made significant contributions to film, arts, politics, and more.
-While Black people still experience persistent racial discrimination today, the impact of these pioneers in helping move the needle forward towards racial justice is undeniable.
+They also contributed significantly to film, arts, politics, and more.
+While Black people still experience persistent racial discrimination today, these pioneers moved the needle further toward racial justice.